simonom/PyCHAM/README.md

 ## Model Variables .txt File

-An example is provided in the inputs folder (of the Github repository), called 'Example_Run_inputs.txt' , this must include the following variables separated by a return (so one line per variable, an error message will show if a variable is missing), note that if a variable is irrelevant for your simulation, it can be left empty (e.g. vol_Comp = ):
+An example is provided in the inputs folder (of the Github repository), called 'example_model_var.txt' , this must include the following variables separated by a return (so one line per variable, an error message will show if a variable is missing), note that if a variable is irrelevant for your simulation, it can be left empty (e.g. vol_Comp = ):